 Disclosure Requirements Specific to Clauses in a Lease

 Any provision or clause included in a lease that violates the Truth in Renting Act is void.
 However, it’s important to note that the entire lease is not void—only the prohibited clause is void.
 However, within 20 days of the tenant bringing the deficiency to you in writing, you are required to fix the prohibited provision or add the required disclosure language.
 If you fail to fix it within the time specified, the tenant may bring an action to do the following:

 - Force the landlord to remove the prohibited provision from all lease agreements in which it is included.

-So to summarize and put it simply as possible: always follow the letter of the law when it comes to disclosures, for the best protection of both your clients and yourself.
+So to summarize and put it as simply as possible: It’s always a best practice to follow the letter of the law, for the good of both your tenants and yourself.